Faith demo at Pioneer Works

 Conversation with Wendy Hui Kyong Chun in Art in America

 I spoke with the media theorist Wendy Hui Kyong Chun about whiteness, race, and how my work examines these in infinitely generating frames.
 The edited conversation, “Whiteness and Software”, is in the September issue of Art in America.
-The article will also be online later this month.

 I am immensely grateful to Wendy for her thoughtful response of my work, and to Emily Watlington for the invitation.